BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

-Bitcoin hardware wallets, also known as external signers, act like bitcoin centric security keys.
+Bitcoin hardware wallets, also known as external signers, act like bitcoin-centric security keys.
 They isolate the recovery phrase and private keys from the internet and other devices.

 Hardware wallets only exchange non-sensitive information with external devices.
-Sensitive processes, such as signing a transaction to open a Lightning network payment channel, happen on the device.
+Sensitive processes happen on the device, such as signing a transaction to open a Lightning network payment channel.
 Most interactions with hardware wallets happen via desktop [software, like wallets]({{ '/guide/getting-started/software/#wallets' | relative_url }}).

 ## Nodes

 A node is a device that participates in a network.
-There are two types of nodes to understand: A bitcoin node which participates in the bitcoin network, and a Lightning node which participates in the Lightning network.
+There are two types of nodes to understand: A bitcoin node that participates in the bitcoin network and a Lightning node that participates in the Lightning network.
 For a deeper dive into what purpose these nodes serve check out the [technology primer]({{ '/guide/getting-started/technology-primer/' | relative_url }}).

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/node-hardware.jpg"